gympass/cdn-origin-controller/README.md

           - /bar/*
 ```

 The `.host` is the hostname of the origin you're configuring.
 The `.paths` field is a list of strings representing the cache behavior paths that should be configured.
-Each remaining field has a corresponding annotation value, [documented above](##aws-cloudfront).
+Each remaining field has a corresponding annotation value, [documented in a dedicated section](#aws-cloudfront).

 ## CDNStatus custom resource